okikio/native/packages/emitter/README.md

 # EventEmitter
-A small Event Emitter written in typescript with performance, and ease of use in mind.
+A small Event Emitter written in typescript with performance and ease of use in mind.

 ## Table of Contents
 - [EventEmitter](#eventemitter)